 Because Gigaset is a manufacturing company, it places the highest priority on workplace safety.
 We conduct audits at all levels by internal departments and external institutions in order to continually review and continuously improve our occupational safety measures.
 In addition, occupational safety training is regularly provided to all employees with the goal of accident prevention.
 We ensure health protection and promotion through the company's medical service, which is available not only for acute health problems, but also for preventive measures, including flu vaccinations, for example.
 The medical service also participates in work place inspections in order to offer an optimal work place to our employees also with respect to occupational medicine concerns.
-In 2021, in the context of the coronavirus pandemic, vaccinations were offered to all employees at the largest location in Bocholt.
-This applies both to the first and second vaccination shots and also as of December 2021 to the so-called booster shot.
+Again in 2022, in the context of the coronavirus pandemic, booster vaccines were offered to all employees at the largest location in Bocholt.
 Under the rules imposed by the Covid safety regulation, employees working in offices were permitted to work entirely from home.
-At the production work stations, a safety plan for employees was developed already in 2020 in coordination with the company physician and the industrial safety engineer and was resolutely implemented in 2021.
+At the production work stations, a safety plan for employees was developed already in 2020 in coordination with the company physician and the industrial safety engineer; it continued to be implemented resolutely in 2022 and was regularly attuned and adapted to the changing state of the pandemic.